The Role of Learning in Attacking ML-based Network Intrusion Detection: Evaluation

 \subsection{Training Agents}

-In this section, we target \ref{rq:learning}: \textit{Does an agent learn a strategy that outperforms existing attack methods?} To answer this, we split our evaluation into three phases.
-First, we measure how much attack success can be gained from offline training across our 16 environments.
-Second, we measure the tradeoff between attack success and the length of an attack episode $T$.
-Third, we perform a cost analysis to benchmark the agent's effectiveness, latency, and space requirements against state-of-the-art attack algorithms.
-To benchmark the learning performance, we fix the maximum attack episode perturbation budget $T\epsilon$ to 100KB, 100 packets, and 100 seconds and defer the evaluation of their impact to \autoref{effectiveness}.
+In this section, we aim to answer \ref{rq:learning}: \textit{Do agents learn strategies that outperform existing attack methods?} To answer this, we split our evaluation into three phases.
+First, we measure how much attack success can be gained from offline training.
+Second, we measure the trade-off between efficiency, defined as the rate at which successful attacks can be produced, and the number of steps \(T\) a policy can take per attack and the size of the policy in parameters \(\theta\).
+Third, we perform a cost analysis to benchmark the agent's effectiveness and efficiency against state-of-the-art attack algorithms.
+To benchmark the learning performance, we fix the maximum attack perturbation budget \(T\epsilon\) to 10KB, 100 packets, and 100 seconds and defer the evaluation of their impact to \autoref{effectiveness}.